 22. Somerset Hills

-Featuring two nine-hole courses and is T.W.
+Somerset Hills feature two nine-hole courses and is T.W.
 Tillinghast’s best work.
 Located in Bernardsville, New Jersey, the course consists of two distinct halves: one open and breezy and the other in the woods.
-Another one of its prime attributes is how excellently the natural water features have been incorporated into the course.
+Another one of its prime attributes is how excellent the natural water features are incorporated into the course.
 Somerset Hills features two nine-hole courses and are rated as the top golf course in the US.

 23. Oak Hill (East)